fistodul/MF-updater/README.md

 For example, in case of downloading [modded game files](https://mf.nofisto.com/download/Update.zip), the [list](https://mf.nofisto.com/fast_download/sha512.txt) starts with `EffectsFix.u`, `Rage.u`, `Engine.u`, `RageWeapons.u` (order doesn't matter) and then continues with other files.

-Other than that, the list can be freely sorted, although it is recommended to sort them by modified date so that whenever new files are put to the server, clients can download them at the beginning stage of the script.

 Example of file order:

 ```